glassfox15/forecasting_projects/README.md

 * All work is my own (i.e. analyses, models, visualizations), and it was all done in R. I also found the data sets myself.

-Each folder has its own REAME, within which I go into more detail for the components of each respective project.
+Each folder has its own README, within which I go into more detail for the components of each respective project.